ashish-anand-here/logwise/docs/setup-guides/production-setup.md

 - **Logging & Debugging**:
   - All components log to standard outputs
-  - Spark logs stored in S3 for historical analysis
   - Orchestrator maintains job history in database

 ## 7. Security